Myicons✨ — School, Learning vector line icons pack

 Board for freelance & contract work

-+20 New School, Learning vector line icons.
-Check out the full line icons pack (6500+ line icons): https://myicons.co
+School, Learning vector line icons.
+Check out the full line icons pack (6000+ line icons): https://myicons.co

 💫 Free update every month / Growing pack